vaidashi/career-development-curriculum/optional_sessions/organization.md

 Allison will demo using this [demo calendar](https://calendar.google.com/calendar/embed?src=casimircreative.com_fhmv42gac54797pb1cenhgadds%40group.calendar.google.com&ctz=America/Denver)

 #### Beyond Calendars
-There are other organizational systems that could be helpful for you to keep your
+There are other organizational systems that could be helpful for you to stay on top of deadlines and tasks.
+We'll highlight a few of them here, but again, the most important thing is to find something that works for you.

 #### Going Analog
 Using a physical planner can be a great way to keep track of deadlines and task lists through a system that you can design.
 There is also something very satisfying about writing something down and being able to check it off later.

-**[Bullet Journals](http://bulletjournal.com/)** are a way that you can use a physical planner in a method similar to a    Watch [this video](https://www.youtube.com/watch?v=fm15cmYU0IM) to see how it can work.
+**[Bullet Journals](http://bulletjournal.com/)** allows you to use a physical planner in a way that organizes your thoughts in a productive way.

-Intros to Trello,
+* [This video](https://www.youtube.com/watch?v=fm15cmYU0IM) shows how it can work.
+* Whole Group Discussion:
+   * What are your takeaways about how the bullet journal can work?
+* Summary of possible takeaways:
+   * You can customize the bullet journal to what works for your brain (instead of using an app that is preloaded for one way of doing things)
+   * Organize according to time and find information again:
+      * Index
+      * Future Log
+      * Monthly Log
+      * Daily Log
+   * The act of reflecting on time spent: "is this worth my time?" which helps cut down on distractions
+   * Make this even more effective by using a journal with blank pages so that you can include spaces for class notes, pseudo-coding, etc.

 #### Virtual To-Do Lists
 * Todoist
 * Wunderlist
+* Trello

 #### Bookmarks
 As you compile notes and resources from your many web searches  **Google Keep** is a great organizer for bookmarks.
 Add it as an extension on your browser...